ddnexus/pagy/README.md

 - We invented the pagy-exclusive [keynav](https://ddnexus.github.io/pagy/toolbox/paginators/keynav_js) pagination, that uses the fastest `keyset` technique with all the Frontend helpers.
 The best technique for performance and functionality!
-- Wicked-fast [Keyset Paginator](https://ddnexus.github.io/pagy/toolbox/paginators/keyset) for big data and infinite pagination.
+- Blazing-fast [Keyset Paginator](https://ddnexus.github.io/pagy/toolbox/paginators/keyset) designed for big data and infinite pagination.
-- Reduce the required config by 99%: no require, no extras, no DEFAULT
+- Reduce the required configuration by 99%: no require, no extras
-- Reduce and improve all the methods, now autoloaded ONLY if you actually use them
+- Improved all methods, now autoloaded **only** when used.
-- New docs: short and to the point, easy to browse and understand
+- New documentation: concise, easy to browse, and simple to understand.
 - New Pagy AI for valuable real-time support
 - See the [Changelog](https://ddnexus.github.io/pagy/changelog) for breaking changes
 <!-- whats_new_end -->